MuSiQue: Multihop Questions via Single-hop Question Composition: Empirical Findings

-The results demonstrate that \datafull is significantly more difficult and less cheatable than \dataans.
 Intuitively, because the answerable and unanswerable instances are very similar but have different labels, it's difficult for models to do well on both instances if they learn to rely on shortcuts~\cite{kaushik2019learning,gardner2020evaluating}.
-As we see, all artifact-based models barely get any AnsF1+Suff or SuppF1+Suff score.
-For all \mh models too, the AnsF1 drops by 13-20 pts and SuppF1 by 30-48 pts.
+All artifact-based models barely get any An+Sf or Sp+Sf score.
+For all \mh models too, the An drops by 14-17 pts and Sp by 33-44 pts.